alexzshl/vscode-taskhere/README.md

         }
 ```

-If the task name is too long to fit for display and you don't want to change it, you can customize it by add an configuration in tasks.json:
+If the task label is too long to fit for display and you don't want to modify it, you can customize a name for task-bar by add a configuration in tasks.json:

 [*options-tasksHere-name*]